d-v01d/shell/README.md

 #### This is a collection of custom binary/shell scripts that I use to make NOC/sysadmin work a little faster. ###

-You can place them in /bin (or /usr/local/bin in macOS) like I do or place in your /home/%username% dir and save .sh file extensions on them.
+You can place them in /bin (or /usr/local/bin in macOS) like I do or place in your user directory and save .sh file extensions on them.

 Enjoy! :)